Death toll from Malaysia's floods rises to 47 | www.lokmattimes.com

 The worst-hit state remains Pahang along the east coast of Peninsula Malaysia, with over 17,000 people being evacuated to flood relief centers, followed by Selangor state with over 15,000 evacuated.

-The flood prediction was issued following a significant weather forecast warning by the meteorology department for Dec.
-25 until the end of the year, according to state news agency Bernama.
-(ANI/Xinhua)
+The flood prediction was issued following a significant weather forecast warning by the meteorology department for December 25 until the end of the year, according to state news agency Bernama.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app